Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Secure Base Effect

-Attachment security provides the psychological safety needed for creative exploration and risk-taking
+Attachment security provides the psychological safety needed for creative exploration and risk-taking.
+This foundational sense of safety reduces the fear of failure and encourages individuals to venture into uncharted conceptual territories.

 Emotional Access